vttred/ose/CONTRIBUTING.md

 ## Addendum: Git for Beginners

 Many contributors to Unofficial OSE on Foundry VTT are inexperienced with git.
+GitHub provides their own [GitHub Quickstart tutorial](GitHub provides their own [GitHub) which we recommend as a first step toward becoming an OSE Contributor.

-Here are some next steps to get started on your first code or translation contribution.
+Here are some next steps to get started on your first code or translation contribution to Unofficial OSE.

 1. Create a new branch for your patch.
 In your command line, `git checkout -b a-branchname-of-your-choosing`
 1. Make any code contributions you'd like, making sure to confirm the behavior you want in Foundry VTT and testing for edge cases if relevant.